peteoshea/powershell-scripts-to-rule-them-all/README.md

 Linting is also be considered a form of testing.
 These tend to run faster than tests, so put them towards the beginning so it fails faster if there's a linting problem.

+### [script/server][server]

+Used to start the application.

+For a web application, this might start up any extra processes that the application requires to run in addition to itself.

+[update][update]/[update.ps1][update.ps1] should be called ahead of any application booting to ensure that the application is up to date and can run appropriately.

 ## Installing Dependencies

 The [bootstrap][bootstrap] script, called from both [setup][setup] and [update][update] scripts, is used solely for fulfilling dependencies of the project.